 Regulating Charities The Inside Story

 Nonprofit organizations are conventionally positioned as generators of social and cultural forms of capital for the common good.
-As such they occupy a different space to other types of organization such as the corporate firm that exist primarily to generate economic capital for private owners/...
+As such they occupy a different space to other types of organizations such as corporate firms that exist primarily to generate economic capital for private owners/...

 This is a first of its kind book which examines the remittances in the two largest corridors in the World: India-Saudi Arabia and Mexico-U.S.A.
 This book aims to treat remittances as an act of social norm involving individuals, nation-states, and diaspora communities.
 It treats ...